bugbiteme/hello-spring/README.md

 ## Setting up a Jenkins pipeline (WORK IN PROGRESS)

+This will work in minishift 3.3 .
+3.4 won't work out of the box due to a lack of a different jenkins container image template beeing needed.
+For this section, if you are using 3.4, there is one additional step listed later on, if you run into issues while using 3.4.

-This will work in minishift 3.3 (3.4 won't work) minishift 3.3 is included in Red Hat Developer Suite 2.2.0
+minishift 3.3 is included in Red Hat Developer Suite 2.2.0

-Since minishift cannot be access from external sources (such as public github) first start off by setting up local git repository using [Gogs](https://gogs.io)
+Since minishift is in a sandbox environment, it cannot be access from external sources (such as public github).
+The fisrt thing we need to do is set up a local git repository using [Gogs](https://gogs.io).
+Gogs is an open source/free version of Github that we will be deploying in an openshift project of it's own:

 `oc new-project gogs`